 How to register a caving trip

-• New users to the Cave Access Registration System must first enter the required information on the Add/Edit Caver page and agree to follow Indiana State Forest best caving practices and decontamination protocol.
+- New users to the Cave Access Registration System must first enter the required information on the Add/Edit Caver page and agree to follow Indiana State Forest's best caving practices and decontamination protocol.

-• To register a caving trip, simply click the “Register New Caving Trip” button.
-Note: the caver completing the registration is considered the trip leader and is responsible for providing accurate trip information and ensuring group members practice responsible caving.
+- To register a caving trip, click the “Register New Caving Trip” button.
+The caver who completes the registration is considered the trip leader and is responsible for providing accurate trip information and ensuring group members practice responsible caving.

-• Help the Division of Forestry better manage state forest caves by completing a post-trip observation report.
+- Completing a post-trip observation report will help the Division of Forestry better manage state forest caves.
 Such information has strong scientific value for DNR staff.
-Photos, maps, or other documents are welcomed and can be attached to the report.
-Documents will not be publicly distributed without written consent of the registered user.
+Photos, maps, or other documents are welcome and can be attached to the report.
+Documents will not be publicly distributed without the written consent of the registered user.

 Registration FAQs